toombs-caeman/toombs-caeman.github.io/inbox.md

     * social - how do you manage a project?
 How do you manage project lifetimes, or attract maintainers? codes of conduct? diversity and inclusion?
     * domain understanding - understanding a clients needs well enough to represent domain specific knowledge in a program.

-* crafting heritage
-  * manufacturing (the production of goods, including software) lies on a spectrum between totally manual and totally automated.
-    * by manual I mean a single person (or small group) can create some functional version of the product with locally available and unrefined materials
-  * in all industries the extreme manual end can be done with very minimal tooling
-  * in some industries, the automated end can become self-recursive / self-reliant
-    * using steel cauldrons to smelt steel
-    * using compiled compilers to compile compilers
-  * for a self-reliant goods, a failure to recurse necessitates a sudden shift toward the manual end.
-  * In our current economy there is an extreme emphasis on automated production, because it scales better and is therefore more profitable.
-  * In the case of hobbyists, most only have the resources to experiment with very manual production.
-  * The middle ground is neglected.
-Lets call it 'semi-auto' or early industrial
-  * *cue tinfoil hat*
-  * this creates a potential for failure where a good is very self-reliant but unable to recurse for a short period.
-  * in response its industry is unable to sustain itself at current levels, and cannot effectively scale back to early industrial levels because that 'middle knowledge' isn't actively kept by anyone.
-  * If the failure is bad enough or the good sufficiently dependent on high quality recursion, it takes more than a generation to recover enough semi-auto capacity to start rebuilding fully automated capacities.
-  * at this point, not only has a generation been lost to re-industrialization, but the high end production knowledge has also degraded.
-Hopefully those running fully automated plants had the forethought to write down what they knew as the plants had to shut down.
-Hopefully that knowledge wasn't kept as an 'industry secret' for a company that could not possibly survive a full generation of reduced capacity.
-  * *proceeds to solve a problem that probably doesn't exist*
-  * support the working class of production by seizing... this isn't a shit post I swear.
-  * create an industry conservatory that works to refine 'clean room' toolchains and regularly rebuilds tools from the ground up as a way to ensure that there's always someone around who has done it.

 * there are a few classes of problems in computer science and engineering that get solved repeatedly in adhoc ways.
     * The huge prevalence of copypasta code is a testament to the failure to capture complexity in a library.